elifesciences/ubr/README.md

 * `UBR_DESCRIPTION_DIR` - where to look for *descriptor* files (more below)
 * `UBR_WORKING_DIR` - root directory for temporary files during a backup (default `/tmp/ubr`)

-The final of configuration available to UBR can then be viewed with:
+The final configuration available to UBR can then be viewed with:

     ./ubr.sh --action config